 Bed bugs’ behavioural change

-After the lockdown measures took place in most parts of the UK and the COVID-19 pandemic restricted so many people from travelling for pleasure and work, we have noticed a significant change in bed bugs’ behaviour.
-In the past 10 years more than 80% of new bed bug cases were reported to us by people that have recently returned from a trip abroad.
+Since the lockdown measures took place in the UK, many people have considerably reduced their travels for pleasure and work.
+Not to mention that some people are on a tight budget or may be even restricted from travelling.
+This year, for the first time in the past decade, we have noticed a significant change in bed bugs’ behaviour.
+In the past 10 years more than 80% of all the new bed bug cases were reported to us by people that have recently returned from a trip abroad.

 This summer (2020), we noticed something rather unusual that immediately caught our attention.
 More than 70% of all the newly started bed bug infestations were reported by people that have only been using public transport, while the rest 30% of the people had been travelling, sleeping over in hotels or other shared accommodations.
 That means that bed bugs are spreading locally more often now, as well as through public transport.
 Moreover, this summer we had few customers that had brought bed bugs to their properties after getting bitten at the beach, on the South and East coast of the UK.